 Its internal governance structure incorporates guidelines and standards provided by regulators, the Company's Articles of Incorporation, as well as policies and charters adopted by the Board of Directors.
-These guidelines are updated from time to time in keeping with a commitment to maintain and promote high standards of corporate governance to maintain the trust of all stakeholders.
+These guidelines are updated from time to time in keeping with a commitment to maintain and promote high standards of corporate governance to maintain the trust of all stakeholders and subsidiary governance, in keeping with our objective to align governance practices across the Group.
+We adopted an efficient approach to governing entities with appropriate flows of information and oversight while recognising the distinct responsibilities of each board, committee, director and officer across the Group.